This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 Information Publication Scheme

-Agencies subject to the Freedom of Information Act 1982 (FOI Act) are required to publish information to the public as part of the Information Publication Scheme (IPS).
+Entities subject to the Freedom of Information Act 1982 (FOI Act) are required to publish information to the public as part of the Information Publication Scheme (IPS).
 This requirement is in Part II of the FOI Act and has replaced the former requirement to publish a section 8 statement in an annual report.
-An agency plan showing what information is published in accordance with the IPS requirements is accessible from agency websites.
+An entity plan showing what information is published in accordance with the IPS requirements is accessible from entity websites.

-Information about FOI and the IPS agency plan for the Family Court can be found via a link on the homepage of the Family Court's website at www.familycourt.gov.au
+Information about FOI and the IPS entity plan for the Family Court can be found via a link on the homepage of the Family Court's website at www.familycourt.gov.au

-The Court's Strategic Plan states that integrity, respect and responsiveness underpin its approach to business.
-The Australian Public Service (APS) Values and Code of Conduct contained in the Public Service Act 1999 apply to all employees of the Court.
+The Australian Public Service Values and Code of Conduct contained in the Public Service Act 1999 apply to all employees of the Court.

 Policy and practices on the establishment and maintenance of appropriate ethical standards – Ethics Contact Officers